b64_zlib_yaml issue with RHEL4

 Dec 15 20:21:19 puppet-agent: Starting Puppet client version 2.7.9 Dec 15 20:21:19 puppet-agent: Got an uncaught exception of type NoMethodError: undefined method `ascend' for #<Pathname:/var/lib/puppet> Dec 15 20:21:24 puppet-agent: Could not run Puppet configuration client: Could not render to b64_zlib_yaml: uninitialized constant Base64

-#1 Updated by Michael Stahnke over 1 year ago
+#1 Updated by Michael Stahnke almost 2 years ago

 - Status changed from Unreviewed to Needs Decision

 As a small bit perhaps helpful advice, if your master is running something post 2.6.12 or 2.7.6, and you’ve got a new certificate on the 2.6.x client, you are not vulnerable to the security subject-alt-name certificate issue.